Vision-Based Mobile App GUI Testing: A Survey: Automated GUI Testing

 With the continuous development of machine learning (ML) and deep learning (DL) technologies and the increasing complexity of app systems, many approaches have had to be completed with the assistance of learning-based methods, and learning-based GUI test generation approaches have begun to rise.
 This strategy can adjust and improve GUI test generation strategies based on continuously accumulated data.
 It adapts to app changes and evolution, thereby enhancing the continuous effectiveness of GUI testing.
 Moreover, with the advancement of modern GUIs, GUI images contain abundant information, including elements such as icons, colors, layouts, and more.
 Learning-based approaches make vision-based GUI testing possible, overcoming the limitations of code and text analysis.
-Yu \etal \cite{yu2022universally} propose UniRLTest, a reinforcement learning-based method for automated testing of applications from different platforms using a general framework including CV algorithms.
+Yu \etal \cite{yu2022universally} propose UniRLTest, a reinforcement learning-based GUI test generation method using a general framework including CV algorithms.
 It extracts GUI widgets from GUI pages and represents the corresponding layout of the GUI.
-GUI pages are then embedded as states and the application is explored guided by a novel designed curiosity-driven strategy.
-Beltramelli \etal \cite{beltramelli2018pix2code} use stochastic gradient descent for end-to-end optimization to reverse engineer user interfaces automatically and generate code from a single input image.
+The app is explored guided by a novel designed curiosity-driven strategy.
 Humanoid, proposed by Li \etal \cite{li2019humanoid}, utilizes deep neural network models to understand how human users select actions based on the app GUI from human interaction traces, guiding test input generation for higher coverage.
 DeepGUI \cite{yazdanibanafshedaragh2021deep} uses a completely black-box and cross-platform approach to collect data, learn from them, and generate heatmaps, thus supporting all scenarios, apps, and platforms.
-It leverages transfer learning to make its training more effective and faster.
-Furthermore, unlike deep learning, reinforcement learning emphasizes learning decision strategies through interaction with the environment, without the need for extensive labeled training data, making it more autonomous in dealing with complex tasks and unfamiliar environments.
-Pan \etal \cite{pan2020reinforcement} introduce Q-testing, which is a reinforcement learning-based approach.
-Q-testing employs a curiosity-driven strategy to explore Android applications.
+Pan \etal \cite{pan2020reinforcement} introduce Q-testing, which employs a curiosity-driven strategy to explore Android apps.
 This strategy uses a memory set to keep track of previously visited states and guides testing of unfamiliar functionalities.
-Additionally, a state comparison module is utilized to determine reinforcement learning rewards in Q-testing, aiding the curiosity-driven strategy in effectively exploring various functionalities.
 However, it is important to note that learning-based GUI test generation approaches come with challenges, such as the need for large-scale training data and the selection of suitable learning models and algorithms.
 Moreover, these methods may not be suitable for all types of apps and testing scenarios, so their applicability needs to be assessed based on specific circumstances.

 The development sequence of these categories may be influenced by various factors, including technological advancements, changing requirements, \etc Therefore, it is hard to say that one strategy is more advanced than another.
 In practical applications, the choice of a suitable GUI test generation approach is often based on specific testing requirements and technological feasibility.
 Additionally, these methods may be combined to achieve better test coverage and effectiveness.